manuelbieh/react-book/advanced-concepts/higher-order-components.md

 # Higher Order Components

-**Higher Order Components** \(or **HOC** or **HOCs** for short\) were and are a central concept in React.
+**Higher Order Components** \(or **HOC** or **HOCs** for short\) were, and still are, a central concept in React.
 They allow you to implement components with reusable logic and are loosely tied to **Higher Order Functions** from functional programming.
 These kind of functions take a function as a parameter and return another function.
 In terms of React, the principle is applied to components. **Higher Order Components** derive their name from those **Higher Order Functions**.

 Let us look at an example to illustrate this concept better: